 What Is Landscape Photography?

-Landscape photography is a broad genre of art usually describing nature and man-made scenes.
+Landscape photography is a broad genre of art usually describing wide-angled nature and man-made scenes.
 While landscape photography can sometimes include people in the scene, the art form is generally characterized by its absence of people.
 Fine art landscape photography prints are commonly found in hospitals, hotels and luxury homes.
 In this article I will discuss the different types of landscape photography, types of fine art prints and where to buy fine art landscape photography.

 Types of Landscape Photography

 - Iconic Landscapes: the most common type of landscape photography found in most photographers’ portfolios.
 This type of photography is generally made on popular roadside pullouts though not always.
 These landscapes are the most well-known scenes by the general public and heavily commercialized.
 The style is characterized by its use of wide angle lenses and highly-saturated colors.
 Some photographers such as Peter Lik have made a career out of selling prints like this.

 - Scenic Nature Landscapes: Similar to iconic landscapes but the key difference is that these are not necessarily from well-known locations.
 This genre actively tries to avoid including manmade elements within the scene.
 This is the type of landscape photography that I’m personally most passionate about.

 - Intimate Landscape: The opposite of grand scenic landscapes, intimate landscapes generally focuses on “scenes within a scenes” such as forest scenes, rocks, colors and water patterns.
 Tree photography is a favorite subject of mine as I find them conducive to telling a visual story or metaphor.

 - Abstract Landscape Photography: This is arguably the most difficult sub-genre to visualize as most nature landscapes are a “found subject” as opposed to “created subject”.
 I find this type of photography to be very rewarding creatively and satisfying to make.
 Abstract landscapes can be truly defined as fine art.